 I offer a safe, non-judgemental space where you can explore any issues that may have brought you to counselling.
 Confidentiality and the relationship between the client and the therapist are extremely important to build trust and to allow you to feel comfortable sharing the most important aspects of your life.

-I offer a 30-minute consultation free of charge.
-This is a time for me to identify how I can help you and for me to get to know a little bit about you.
+I offer an introductory call, this is free of charge.
+This is for you to see if the way I work will suit you at this time and for me to identify how I can help you.
 You can also ask any questions that you may have about the counselling process to assist you in your decision about counselling sessions.

 Training, qualifications & experience